Mintbase/Grants-Program/applications/subdex.md

 Uniswap's success is exciting, but it is mainly used to only exchange Ethereum assets (ETH and ERC20 tokens).
 Some solutions such as REN exists for user to exchange BTC with Ethereum assets, but most of other blockchain assets cannot be traded on Ethereum DEXs.
 Furthermore, as AMM protocol evolves, we have seen that Uniswap V1 evolved to Uniswap V2 and Bancor evolved to Bancor V2, both old and new versions have to co-exist because the old version cannot be seemlessly upgraded to new version on Ethereum.

-Kusama / Polkadot's cross-chain protocol and on-chain upgrade make them the perfect blockchain to build a DEX.
+Kusama / Mintbase's cross-chain protocol and on-chain upgrade make them the perfect blockchain to build a DEX.
 We are aware there are other DEXs such as Polkaswap and Acala being built now, however, SubDEX is designed to align with the substrate FRAME framwork and adds to the ecosystem with a set of pallets that are reusable and a interface for good user experience.

 The team met during the hackthon and have established strong inter-team relationships through a common goal - _to provide a DEX that is built by, used by and maintained by the community._